Select your location

 (a) All authorizations and licenses granted by either Party will immediately terminate, and all rights will revert to the owner, provided that Affirm may continue to use Merchant Marks to the extent reasonably necessary to complete all outstanding obligations to Customers related to the Services.
 Merchant will immediately cease to represent itself as an Affirm partner and cease its use of any of the Affirm Marks.

 12.1 Notices, Acceptances and Approvals.
-All notices, acceptances, approvals, and other communications provided pursuant to the Agreement will be in writing, which may be provided electronically, and deemed duly given when: (a) sent via electronic mail by Merchant to the electronic mail address set forth in the Affirm Policies and Service Terms, (b) sent via electronic mail by Affirm to the electronic mail address submitted by Merchant on the most current Order Form, or (c) captured in the Merchant Portal or through other electronic means (e.g., “click-to-accept” radio buttons).
+All notices, acceptances, approvals, and other communications provided pursuant to the Agreement will be in writing, which may be provided electronically, and deemed duly given when: (a) sent via electronic mail by Merchant to the electronic mail address set forth in the Affirm Service Terms, (b) sent via electronic mail by Affirm to the electronic mail address submitted by Merchant on the most current Order Form, or (c) captured in the Merchant Portal or through other electronic means (e.g., “click-to-accept” radio buttons).
 Notices will be deemed received one business day after being sent or captured in accordance with the foregoing.

 12.2 Applicable Law.
 Merchant will comply with, and will offer the Services in a manner that complies with, all applicable requests by governmental authority, court orders, laws, regulations, codes, rules and guidelines imposed by law, any competent government authority, governing body or regulator in each country and jurisdiction (collectively, “Applicable Law”) applicable to Merchant’s business, the marketing and offering of the Services, and Merchant’s use of Affirm IP.
 Affirm will comply with Applicable Law applicable to its provision of the Services under this Agreement.